Democratizing Tool Learning with Environments Fully Simulated by a Free 8B Language Model: Method

 \subsubsection{Task Generation}

-At the $n$-th training step, for each task $\mathcal{T}_i$, we first sample a subset $\mathcal{F}_i$ of a large repository of tools $\mathcal{F}$.
-The size of the subset is determined by the current task difficulty $\mathcal{D}_n$ (see \S~\ref{subsec:curriculum-learning}):
+At the $n$-th training iteration, for each task $\mathcal{T}_i$, we first sample (denoted by $\zeta$) a subset $f$ of a large repository of tools $\mathcal{F}$.
+The size of the subset is determined by the task difficulty $\mathcal{D}_n$ (see Section~\ref{subsec:curriculum-learning}):

 In practice, the tool repository can be from various sources like existing datasets, crawled tools from the Internet, manually designed tool sets, \textit{etc.} Note that the tools only consist of basic textual information including names and parameters and do not have to be actually executable functions.